Satisfactory Academic Progress (SAP)

-Standards for satisfactory academic progress (SAP) are used to determine individual students’ eligibility for financial aid.
-Federal regulations require the College to establish, publish and apply standards for monitoring each student’s progress toward degree completion.
-Students not meeting these standards are placed on academic probation, which has implications for financial aid.
+Standards for satisfactory academic progress (SAP) are used to determine individual students’ academic standing at the College, as well as eligibility for financial aid.
+Federal regulations require the College to establish, publish and apply standards for monitoring each students’ progress toward degree completion.
+Students not meeting these standards are placed on academic notice, which has implications for financial aid.
 The College of Wooster evaluates student progress at the end of each semester.

 Consistent with federal regulations, the College specifies a qualitative and a quantitative standard for determining SAP.
-Students must meet the minimum thresholds of both standards to meet the SAP standards and to remain eligible for financial aid.
+Student must meet the minimum thresholds of both standards to meet the SAP standards and to remain eligible for financial aid.
+The College monitors academic progress (both qualitative and quantitative standards) at the conclusion of each semester.

 Qualitative Standard (Grade Point Average)